Arthur's multiplicity formula for even orthogonal and unitary groups: Local comparison

-Indeed, if $\dot\phi_v$ is of good parity, then this equation follows from Theorem \ref{Prasad.Conj} and Lemma \ref{Springboard}; on the other hand, if $\dot\phi_v$ is not of good parity, then this equation follows from the good parity case and Lemma \ref{Reduction.To.GoodParity}.
-Thus
+Indeed, if $\dot\phi_v$ is of good parity, then this equality follows from Theorem \ref{Prasad.Conj} and Lemma \ref{Springboard}; on the other hand, if $\dot\phi_v$ is not of good parity, then this equality follows from our induction hypothesis.
+At place $w$ of $F$, since $\chi_{\dot W,w}\not\subset\dot\phi_w$, it follows from Lemma \ref{Springboard} that Theorem \ref{Local-Compare} holds for $\dot\phi_w$.
+Hence